 To qualify for an MA plan, you must be 65 or older or have a qualifying disability and live within the plan's service area.
 If you have ESRD, you may not qualify for most MA plans.

-Additionally, as of January 2021, ESRD patients can now select MA plans.
+Additionally, ESRD patients can now select MA plans.
 However, CMS advises patients with ESRD to ensure that their selected plan includes their current and future (i.e. transplant specialist) healthcare providers.9

 What is Medicare Part D?